MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-setup-inventory.md

 |As a supplement to item cards, record information about your items in a specific location or of a specific variant.|[Set Up Stockkeeping Units](inventory-how-to-set-up-stockkeeping-units.md)|
 | Assign items to categories and give them attributes to help you and customers find items. |[Categorise Items](inventory-how-categorize-items.md) |
 |Import multiple item pictures in one go from a zip file where the files are named according to item numbers.|[Import Multiple Item Pictures](inventory-how-import-item-pictures.md)|

+## <a name="see-related-training-at-microsoft-learnlearnmodulestrade-get-started-dynamics-365-business-central"></a>See Related Training at [Microsoft Learn](/learn/modules/trade-get-started-dynamics-365-business-central/)

 ## <a name="see-also"></a>See Also
 [Managing Inventory](inventory-manage-inventory.md)